top of page

 (Source: Arizona Regional Multiple Listing Service)

 It would take a substantial increase in distressed properties to have any effect on home prices.
 There is no better illustration than our own local market in 2009-2011 when foreclosure-type properties made up 60-70% of all homes for sale.
-2011 was the bottom of the market when the annual average of homes was $82 per-square foot.
-Right now, 13 years later, we're at $293.80.
+2011 was the bottom of the market when the annual, average price of homes was $82 per-square foot.
+Right now, 14 years later, we're at $297.57.

-Wishing a happy and prosperous year to all in 2025!
-Call or text at 602-300-0374 for help with your real estate transactions or for any questions about this real estate market update .
+Wishing a happy and prosperous year to all in 2026!
+Call or text at 602-300-0374 for the best professional help selling or buying a home or for any questions about this real estate market update .

 Ron Wilczek has been tracking and writing about the Greater Phoenix Real Estate Market since 2008.
 He's been a Realtor since 1999 and the broker of Metro Phoenix Homes since 2009.